Publishing His First Open Source Package Used by Millions: Danny Dainton Q&A

 I used to be that person asking all the questions.
 In the early Postman learning days I would get stuck on certain things and wonder who was going to help me when I put a question out to the world.
 I hated that feeling of being stuck and not knowing what to do.

 Answering questions nowadays makes me feel great and gives me a sense of doing something nice to help others.
 It’s very addictive when you get positive feedback from people.
 Although I spend less time there now, I do keep going back to Stack Overflow or the Postman Community forum to try and help people at least once a day.

 Let’s talk about your open source project.
 What is htmlextra?

 htmlextra is a custom-built reporter for Newman which creates an interactive HTML report file containing all the details from the collection run.
-It exposes information about each individual request and any tests results that may be part of them.
+It exposes information about each individual request and any API tests results that may be part of them.

 Why did you decide to build it?

 I didn’t plan to build it at all.
 During a hackathon at my last job, I was working on a Slackbot for Newman.
 It was a slash command to run a collection with an environment and iterations, and return a summary of passes, skips, fails, and response times.
 As part of that Slack message, there was a link to an HTML page to see more results.